ballerina-platform/module-ballerinax-paypal.subscriptions/ballerina/tests/README.md

 - (Optional) An activated subscription ID for `live_active_subscription_tests`.
 See [docs/ActivateSubscription.md](docs/ActivateSubscription.md) for activation steps.

 For more information on obtaining credentials, refer to the [PayPal Developer Documentation](https://developer.paypal.com/api/rest/).

 ## Test Environments

-There are two test environments for running the PayPal Subscriptions connector tests:
+There are three test environments for running the PayPal Subscriptions connector tests:

 | Test Group                        | Environment                                           |
 |-----------------------------------|-------------------------------------------------------|